-Practice on use of front office software for check-in.
+• Practice on use ot front office software for check-in.

-Practice on use of front office software for billing and checkout.
+23. Use of computers at front office.

-• Practice on use of front office software for Management Information System.
+- Practice on use ot front office software for billing and checkout. - 24.
+Use of computers at front office. - Practice on use of front office software for Management Information System.